kkuba91/uModbus/README.md

         mb2.TCPslaveResponse()
 ```

-For the Slave device data should be parser automatically in case of writing function usage.
+For the Slave device data should be parsed automatically in case of writing function usage by Master.